 - Once you have become comfortable with the pattern that you are following, begin walking.

-- You can change the ration too if you want to 3:3 or 2:2.
-Just make sure to choose the one that you feel comfortable with and then practice it for a considerable amount of time.
+- You can change the ratio if you want to, to 3:3 or 2:2.
+Just make sure to choose the one which makes you feel comfortable and then practice it for a considerable amount of time.

-Once you feel that you mastered the rhythmic breathing pattern while lying down and standing, try it out while running.
-Remember to inhale and exhale continuously and smoothly with your nose as well as your mouth at the same time.
-It might seem a bit difficult at the beginning but you will notice that you are starting to improve eventually over-the-time.
+Once you feel that you have mastered the rhythmic breathing pattern while lying down, standing and walking, try it out while running.
+Remember to be comfortable and, inhale and exhale continuously and smoothly with your nose as well as your mouth simultaneously.
+It might seem a tad bit difficult at the beginning but you will notice improvement eventually over a gradual period of time.

-When breathing with this technique, your stomach contracts and expands as the diaphragm forces oxygen in and out of your lungs.
+When breathing through your belly, your belly contracts and expands as the diaphragm forces oxygen in and out of your lungs.
 However, your chest must remain still.
 This way you will be able to take in more oxygen than usual.
-When you are practicing how to breathe while running, be aware and take a note of how you mostly breathe.
+While practicing how to breathe while running, be aware and take a note of how you develop your breathing.

 Why is Belly Breathing Important

-Remember, while running, the more that you inhale, the more amount of oxygen will be made available to your muscles.
-Therefore it is important to practice belly breathing when you are standing or sitting.
-This way you will be able to belly breathe when you are running.
+Remember, when running, the more you inhale, the more amount of oxygen will be available to your muscles.
+Therefore it is important to practice belly breathing even when you are standing or sitting.
+This way you will be able to belly breathe when you are running with ease.